 As we have already seen in Sperm Wars’ review, there is no evidence for killer sperm.

-Also the author mentions a study of men and women watching sex scenes and say that women were not aroused by gay scenes.
+Also, the author mentions a study of men and women watching sex scenes and says that women were not aroused by gay scenes.
 I remember the opposite and that women got lubricated at any sex scene.

 The author says “evidence suggests that women are slightly better than men at running countries”.
-Really.. ?
-Evidence suggests that?
-Albeit I believe that might even be true, I’d be really curious to how that evidence has been collected -and I suspect hasn’t-.
+What evidence suggests that?
+Albeit I believe that might even be true, I’d be really curious as to how that evidence has been collected -and I suspect hasn’t-.

-The author says that the mating system (monogamous or polygamous) depends on how much a woman stands to gain by marrying a man with other women or by picking a less well off single man.
+The author says that the mating system (monogamous or polygamous) depends on how much a woman stands to gain by marrying a man with another woman or by picking a less well-off single man.
 And that depends a lot on how wealth is distributed and if other women can prevent the sharing of their men.

-The author then says that in spite men are the active seducers, they are spectators on whether a society is monogamous or polygamous.
+The author then says that in spite of men being active seducers, they are spectators on whether a society is monogamous or polygamous.

 A few concepts, like men who stand to gain by mating with many females, repeat several times across The Red Queen.
 Since it’s such a simple concept, I think it could have been briefer by explaining deeply but once and for all.